Do I have to obtain employees' consent in order to collect their personal data?

 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation to process the data and may not require consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.

 The concept of employee consent has been increasingly criticized because there is doubt as to whether consent can be given freely in the subordinate employee/employer relationship.
-There are more prescriptive requirements for obtaining consent under the GDPR, including the ability to withdraw consent at any time.
+There are more prescriptive requirements for obtaining consent under the General Data Protection Regulation, including the ability to withdraw consent at any time.

 The legitimate interest of employers can sometimes be invoked as a legal ground for processing personal data, but only if the processing is strictly necessary for a legitimate purpose and the processing complies with the principles of proportionality and subsidiarity.
 A proportionality test should be conducted in order to consider whether all data collected is truly necessary, and measures must be taken to keep personal data processing limited to the minimum necessary.